Alekla0126/fotosfera/README.md

 ![Demo](assets/demo.gif)

+---

+### **What’s New in This Update?**
+✅ **Pre-commit and pre-push hooks are documented** with installation steps.
+✅ **Testing information is included** to ensure quality before commits and pushes.
+✅ **Scripts automatically fix and check code** before allowing commits or pushes.

+Now, **every commit and push follows strict quality control!** 🚀🔥 Let me know if you need any modifications!

+---

 ## Features
 - Fetches images with pagination support.
 - Displays optimal image variants based on available screen size and container size.